Klosmi/Klosmi/README.md

 ### I'm a full-stack developer🚀 I love working on front-end 🎁 I am a type designer 💚 graphic designer 🪄
 I have finished Le Wagon full-stack developer bootcamp in Marseille (in 🇫🇷 FR), which taught me to create fully functional web applications using mostly Ruby on Rails.
 I'm currently and non-stop learning to develop new skills.
 I'm looking and open to new opportunities, I ❤️ creating new websites, designing and programing and creating new typefaces 🎉

-Feel free to reach out if you are curieous and want to know more 😊
+Feel free to reach out if you are curious and want to know more 😊